teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 This is part two of a two-part post.
 [Part one](/how-to-file-trademark-registration-application-part-1/) explained how to choose a unique and distinctive mark.
 This part is a detailed walkthrough of the  trademark application process (but it's not a substitute for hiring a lawyer).

 First, gird yourself for a miserable user experience.
 You are about to engage with an ancient government website.
 Ready?
-Go to the <a title="USPTO Trademark Application" href="http://www.uspto.gov/teas/teasplus.htm">USPTO's Trademark Application</a> page where you will be greeted with the following wall of text:
+Go to the <a title="USPTO Trademark Application" href="http://www.uspto.gov/teas/teasplus.htm">USPTO's Trademark Application</a> page.

+## 1. Welcome to the TM Office

+Pick "TEAS Plus."

 <a href="/images/tm-app/1-pick-teas-plus.png"><img src="/images/tm-app/1-pick-teas-plus.png" ></a>

-Pick "TEAS Plus."
 TEAS is some trademark Office acronym.
 "TEAS Plus" is the version that saves you $50, but limits your options for describing your goods and services.
 Click continue, and prepare yourself for a second page of convoluted warnings and instructions.

 - - -

-## Lawyer or DIY Application?
+## 2. Lawyer or DIY Application?

 All you need to do on this page is pick whether an attorney is filling out the form or not.